Virginia State Student Loans

 Students attending college in the state of Virginia have access to a wide array of both federal and private loan options to finance their educations.
 Federal loans fund a hefty portion of the nation’s college debt, with current outstanding balances totaling around $1.2 trillion, U.S. News reports.

 The perk of subsidized loans is that you won’t accrue or pay any interest on them while you’re in school; rather, the government will pay it for you.
 Thus, the unsubsidized variant does not carry this added benefit.
-Borrowers don’t need to worry about credit for either loan — it doesn’t apply — you can be granted a Stafford Loan regardless of bad or no credit.
+Borrowers don’t need to worry about credit for either loan — it doesn’t apply — you can be granted a Direct Loan regardless of bad or no credit.
 When you’re done with school in the Old Dominion State, you’ll have to start paying your dues.
-Stafford Loans allow you six months to get on your feet post-graduation, or after you’ve dropped to below half-time status, before you have to starting paying.
+Direct Loans allow you six months to get on your feet post-graduation, or after you’ve dropped to below half-time status, before you have to starting paying.

 Private loans are best saved as a last resort.
 The reason being that the terms of these loans definitely are not in the borrower’s favor.
 Interest rates are high, and repayment terms can be difficult.